silnrsi/graide/README.md

-# GRAIDE: GRAphite Integrate Development Environment
+# GRAIDE: GRAphite Integrated Development Environment

 Graide is an integrated development envrionment that can be used to develop fonts with Graphite features.